-Thus, a negative integer or a positive integer divided by 1 gives the same integer as quotient.
+Thus, from the above examples a negative integer or a positive integer divided by 1 gives the same integer as quotient.

-In general, for any integer a, $a \div 1 = a$.
+In general, for any integer a, $a \div 1 = a$ .

 What happens when we divide any integer by (-1)?
 Complete the following table-